UGANDA ANIMALS: ANIMALS IN UGANDA | WILD ANIMALS OF UGANDA

 You can see olive Baboons in Kibale, Semuliki, and Bwindi Impenetrable National Park.

 Cercopithecus mitis is the scientific name of the Blue monkey.
 You can also call them Diademed monkeys, Samago monkeys, Skyke’s monkeys or gentle monkeys.

 These monkeys do not have a vivid blue appearance.
 Mainly, they are olive or grey aside from their faces.
 The faces are dark with a pale or yellowish patch on the forehead – the “diadem” from which the species derives one its alternative name.

 Cercopithecus mitis social system is mainly female because the males leave once they are mature.
 They are common in most Ugandan forests, where it lives in of 4 to 12 animals.

 You can see blue monkeys in Uganda’s Kibale, Bwindi Impenetrable, and Semuliki National Park.

 The Silver monkeys are scientifically known as Cercopithecus doggetti.
 They were previously considered a subspecies of the blue monkey.
-This forest dwelling species has uniform silver-grey coat.
+This forest-dwelling species has a uniform silver-grey coat.

-It has a black face and backward-projecting white whiskers that partially cover its ears, and is the only guenon which habitually carries its tail in an upright position.
+It has a black face and backward-projecting white whiskers that partially cover its ears, and is the only guenon that habitually carries its tail in an upright position.

 L’Hoest’s monkeys are very common in Bwindi Impenetrable National Park.
 They also occur in Kibale National Park and Queen Elizabeth National Park.